Officials: 99-foot pole at fire district site is illegal

 The Cold Spring Harbor Fire District is working with Town of Huntington officials to legalize a 99-foot monopole built on the grounds of the district’s facility on Main Street.

-“We’ve explained the process to them, and we anticipate they are going to get the ball rolling to legalize it,” Ciapetta said.
+“We’ve explained the process to them, and we anticipate they are going to get the ball rolling to legalize it,” Ciappetta said.

 Cold Spring Harbor resident Lynn Casey said she is upset she had no input on where the pole was placed and real estate agents have told her that the monopole is impacting the value of her home by as much as 20 percent.
 The home, elevated on a hill, is valued at $1 million and has a direct view of Cold Spring Harbor, which is now obstructed by the monopole.